gabejohnsnn/sph-fluid-nozzle-sim/GUIDE.md

 - **Particles clumping**: Check the smoothing length and rest density parameters
 - **Low performance**: Reduce the number of particles or disable visualization for faster runs
 - **Visualization issues**: Try different colormaps or adjust the particle scale
+- **Flow patterns unclear**: Use the 2D cross-section visualizer with small particle sizes

 ## References